ac3lab/ac3lab.github.io/_posts/running-posts/2024-01-06-post_running.md

 Another feeling I had was that on cloudy days, my performance was a bit better.
 No sun, and a little breeze, you know how it is...
 But that's not what the data showed me.
 The boxplot below suggests that on "clear days," the distribution of my speed is the "best":
 </p>

-{% include figure.html path="assets/img/Posts_Images/2024-01-06-post_running-Images/13.webp" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid path="assets/img/Posts_Images/2024-01-06-post_running-Images/13.webp" class="img-fluid rounded z-depth-1" %}

 Finally, the distribution of elevation and descent on my routes:

-{% include figure.html path="assets/img/Posts_Images/2024-01-06-post_running-Images/14.webp" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid path="assets/img/Posts_Images/2024-01-06-post_running-Images/14.webp" class="img-fluid rounded z-depth-1" %}

 Relevant insights